soirealmax/soirealmax/README.md

 ## 👋 Hi there!
 I'm Soi

-🎓 This is my new GitHub profile created with a clear goal: to deeply explore **Pentesting** and **Red Teaming** through a structured, academic approach.

 📚 I'm building this space as a **personal knowledge hub** — from simple scripts and attack demos to deeper insights into adversary simulation, threat emulation, and tool development.

 ## 📊 GitHub Stats